 Tip 2: Make your car a comfortable place

 To give your cat a little more room, try a large dog crate.
-This way, they can move around and access water and litter as needed, but are contained so you don’t have to worry about them roaming around your car.
+This way, they can move around and access water and litter as needed, and is still contained so you don’t have to worry about them roaming around your car.

 Only let your cat wander freely about your car as a last resort.
 Try keeping them harnessed or leashed to prevent them from hiding under seats or pedals, crawling into hiding spots you can’t reach, or escaping your car altogether.

 As with crate training, your kitty needs a little time to get used to your car.
 A few weeks before your trip, let him roam around in your parked car for a little while.
 Offer treats so they know the car is a good place.